When Men Are Boys and Wives Are Mothers

 Some men turn into boys and their wives into mothers.

 Posted Feb 14, 2011

 Why do relationships become dysfunctional?
-There are a myriad of possible answers.
+There are many possible answers.
 Here is a notable one: The tendency for the male partner to become the child in the relationship, while his female partner becomes the mother.
-People react to this topic as if it is a common phenomenon that most people are aware of.
+People react to this topic as if it is a common phenomenon.
 Yet many couples continue to fall into this trap and few people understand how it might occur.
 A colleague of mine adds that it is common sense yet people aren't conscious of it when it happens in their relationship.

-A second aspect, though it may be fading in this generation, is that men are taught to suppress certain emotions.
+A second aspect, though it may be fading, is that men are taught to suppress certain emotions.
 Crying, for example, is unmanly.
 Young men must keep their feelings in check and deal with them in some undetermined, unexpressed, internal fashion.
 This internalizing will then result in a magical fix.
-Internalizing may work for some feelings, but in regard to relationships it can be detrimental.
+Internalizing may work for some feelings, but in regard to relationships, it can be detrimental.

-There is no point in blaming either party, but both men and women need to understand that these learned roles are negatively impacting their relationship.
+There is no point in blaming either party, but both men and women need to understand that these learned roles are negatively impacting their relationships.

 Recognizing the root of these behaviors is not enough.
 People do not have to accept these roles and can become aware of them and alter them before the relationship is damaged.
 Men may be inclined to be more playful, and women to be more motherly, but with knowledge of the roots of these motivations, partners can have improved understanding, compassion, and dialogue.